Olushola-Soyoye/Olushola-Soyoye/README.md

 - Statistical Process Control (SPC)
 - Process Capability Analysis
 - Process Validation
-- Reliability Engineering
 - Bayesian Statistics
+- Reliability Statistics
 - Statistical Education

 ---

 ## Current Interests

-Over the past several years, I have developed a strong interest in reliability engineering and its application to aerospace and defense products.
+Over the past several years, I have developed a strong interest in reliability statistics and its application to aerospace and defense products.

 Areas I continue to explore include: